Prompt Optimizer · Agentic Studio Labs

 A fixed 2-week engagement.
 You hand us your production LLM prompt plus eval data (production traces, labeled examples, a code or content corpus, or a written task spec we synthesize from).
-We hand back a drop-in replacement and a quantified before/after report, compiled with GEPA (genetic-Pareto reflective prompt evolution).
+We build the eval set and scoring function around your prompt, compile a better one with GEPA (genetic-Pareto reflective prompt evolution), and hand back a drop-in replacement, a quantified before/after report, and the measurement layer itself — yours to re-run.
 No fine-tuning, no framework lock-in, no open-ended consulting.

 Every team running an LLM feature has a prompt somewhere, usually a string literal in a codebase, written quickly by whoever needed to ship and barely touched since.
 It mostly works.
 Sometimes it misclassifies.
 Sometimes it drifts after a model update.
 Sometimes it's quietly costing you more tokens than it should.

 Improving it systematically is expensive: you would need to build an evaluation harness, curate test data, design a scoring function, and iterate through dozens of prompt drafts to find one that actually moves the metric.
-Most teams never get past "good enough."
+Most teams never get past "good enough" — not because the prompt is fine, but because you can't improve what you don't measure, and building the eval harness is the expensive part.

 Week 1 is intake and baseline.
 Week 2 is the GEPA compile, a review iteration, and handoff.
 Fixed scope from day one.